deg0nz/MMM-PublicTransportBerlin/README.md

 curl 'https://transport.rest/stations?query=alexanderplatz'
 ```

 The answer should contain one or more possible stations with valid station IDs.
+More queries are possible,
+like searching via coordinates or autocompletion of stations.
+Please check the [vbb-rest API documentation](https://github.com/derhuerst/vbb-rest/blob/21930eb2442ecdc8888e70d024391be29264f33f/docs/index.md)
+for more options.

 ## Configuration